PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite is unchanged.
 The positive axis-remap contract is fixed by the relocated direct fixture.

+The BatchMatMul affine-input extraction also used `LINEA.onnx` as its fixed zero-owner artifact control.
+Its two runtime results remain `0,0` before and after extraction.
+The pre/post conversion-only runs completed in 7.827 and 7.917 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The immediately preceding LINEA accuracy baseline remains `max_abs=0.002297189086675644`; no duplicate inference was run because the executed TFLite is unchanged.
+The positive dual-branch contract is fixed by the relocated direct fixture.

 The residual affine/PReLU extraction used `sinet_320_op.onnx` as its positive artifact control.
 Its fourteen runtime results remain `0,0,0,1,1,0,0,0,0,0,0,0,0,0` across extraction.
 The pre/post conversion-only